 Design Department Admission

 Applicants seeking admission to the Design Department must present a portfolio for review.
-You are strongly encouraged to present your portfolio in person, either on campus during a scheduled review, or to the Cornish representative at any of the National Portfolio Days that Cornish attends.
-Students not able to meet in person should arrange with the Office of Admission to send a digital portfolio by mail or internet links.
+You are encouraged to present your portfolio in person, either on campus during a scheduled review, or to the Cornish representative at any of the National Portfolio Days that Cornish attends.
+We are also able to review your work online.

 Your portfolio should contain from 10–20 works, all completed within the last 2 years: